Probabilistic Variational Causal Approach in Observational Studies: A General Matrix Representation to Define Variational DCEs

-In this subsection, we obtain matrix representations for our previously defined variational DCE formulas and show how this type of representation can help us define new variational DCE formulas.
+In this appendix, we obtain matrix representations for our previously defined variational DCE metrics and show how this type of representation can help us define new variational DCE metrics.
 To do so, set

 We have that

 where

 Therefore, we have that